turingschool/mod-0-curriculum/prework/markdown.md

 ## Markdown Practice

-Your task is to create a "Mod 0 Plan" <strong>documenting your plan for success in Mod 0</strong>, using Markdown.
+Your task is to create a "Mod 0 Plan" **documenting your plan for success in Mod 0**, using Markdown.
 The purpose of this exercise is twofold:
 - Design a plan for success in Mod 0.
 - Practice creating different elements using Markdown.